-As a result of the WGA’s guild-oriented eligibility rules, non-English-language releases are almost invariably disqualified.
+It should be noted that as a result of the WGA’s guild-oriented eligibility rules, non-English-language releases are almost invariably disqualified from the awards.

-One exception is this year’s multinational, Spanish-language nominee The Motorcycle Diaries / Diarios de motocicleta, which was deemed eligible because the Walter Salles-directed, partly U.S.-funded road movie/political drama was produced according to guild regulations.
+One exception is this year’s Spanish-language entry The Motorcycle Diaries / Diarios de motocicleta, deemed eligible because Walter Salles’ partly U.S.-funded road movie/political drama was produced according to WGA regulations.

-On the other hand, certain U.S./part-U.S. films made by companies not affiliated with the Writers Guild were ineligible for the WGA Awards.
-Case in point is Marc Forster’s Miramax-distributed Finding Neverland, which was produced outside the Guild’s current labor regulations.
+On the other hand, certain U.S./part-U.S. films made by companies not affiliated with the Guild were ineligible for the awards.
+Case in point: Marc Forster’s Miramax-distributed Finding Neverland, which was produced outside the WGA’s current labor regulations.

-The most notorious such exclusion is probably that of another Miramax-distributed movie: Quentin Tarantino’s Pulp Fiction, which was left off the 1994 WGA Awards’ longlist.
+The most notorious such exclusion is probably that of another Miramax movie, Quentin Tarantino’s Pulp Fiction, which was left off the 1994 WGA Awards’ longlist.

-Although ineligible for the WGA Awards, well-regarded non-English-language films such as Alejandro Amenábar’s The Sea Inside, Pedro Almodóvar’s Bad Education, and Jean-Pierre Jeunet’s A Very Long Engagement, remain potential Oscar contenders, as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.
+Although ineligible for the WGA Awards, well-regarded non-English-language films such as Alejandro Amenábar’s The Sea Inside, Pedro Almodóvar’s Bad Education, and Jean-Pierre Jeunet’s A Very Long Engagement, remain potential Oscar contenders in the writing categories (but not necessarily for Best Foreign Language Film), as the Academy of Motion Picture Arts and Sciences has a different set of eligibility rules.

-In early 2004, for instance, Denys Arcand’s French-language Canadian family drama The Barbarian Invasions and Fernando Meirelles’ Portuguese-language Brazilian social/crime drama City of God were left off the WGA Awards’ list.
+In early 2004, for instance, Denys Arcand’s French-language The Barbarian Invasions and Fernando Meirelles’ Portuguese-language City of God were left off the WGA’s list.
 Yet both films went on to receive Oscar nominations in the screenwriting categories.

-The previous year, the same off/on thing happened with two Spanish-language titles: Alfonso Cuarón’s Mexican comedy-drama Y Tu Mamá También and Pedro Almodóvar’s Spanish drama Talk to Her.
+The previous year, the same off/on thing happened with two Spanish-language titles: Alfonso Cuarón’s Y Tu Mamá También and Pedro Almodóvar’s Talk to Her.
 The latter would earn screenwriter-director Almodóvar the Best Original Screenplay Oscar.

-Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language The Pianist, a Polish-British-French-German co-production that ultimately received the Best Adapted Screenplay Oscar.
+Also absent from the 2003 WGA Awards list was Roman Polanski’s English-language The Pianist, a Polish-British-French-German co-production that ultimately was given the Best Adapted Screenplay Oscar.

-And in 2002, Jean-Pierre Jeunet’s French-made, WGA Award-bypassed Amélie found itself listed as one of the Academy Award nominees for Best Original Screenplay.
+Going back one more year: in early 2002, Jean-Pierre Jeunet’s French-made, WGA Award-bypassed Amélie found itself listed as one of the Best Original Screenplay Academy Award nominees.

 Something else: bizarrely, animated films are not allowed to compete for the WGA Awards.
 The Academy Awards have no such rule.